Mersey Tobeatic Research Institute (MTRI) : Institut de recherche du Mersey Tobeatic

 You can donate via Paypal, just enter an amount and click the donate button - thank you.

 There are many ways you can get involved in volunteering at MTRI.
 Students, staff, and researchers all need help with projects like Blanding's turtle nest protection, Monarch Butterfly Club, Old-growth forest monitoring, and loon watch, to name only a few.
+Get inspired by perusing trough our Volunteer News.
 Drop by MTRI, or contact one of our staff, to find out more.

 We are currently looking for volunteers to help with searches for Ribbonsnakes as well as Boreal Felt Lichen.